 See also on The Local:

-This increasingly fractured political landscape brings us to June 2021.
+This increasingly fractured political landscape then brought us to June 2021.
 After a vote of no confidence that united both the left and the right-wing against the government, Prime Minister Stefan Löfven resigned, triggering a new talmansrunda.
-It’s rare to see these talks outside an election, and Löfven is the first sitting PM to be toppled by a no-confidence motion, but the parliamentary speaker has promised that the talks will go more quickly this time around.
+It’s rare to see these talks outside an election, and Löfven was the first sitting PM to be toppled by a no-confidence motion.
+After a successful round of talks, however, he was reinstated as prime minister shortly thereafter.

 Talmannen kommer hålla en ny talmansrunda med partiledarna per telefon